 Housing options at 154 Haven Avenue include furnished studio apartments with a full bath and kitchenette for single students and one-bedroom apartments for couples.
 Built in the 1960s, this residential building became part of the medical center in the early 1980s.
 Located along the northern edge of campus, it is walking distance from the heart of the medical center.

 This 11-story building features dormitory-style rooms with communal bathrooms, a green courtyard with benches, and a terrace with extraordinary views of the Hudson River and George Washington Bridge.
 Residents can take advantage of the athletic center downstairs and various student lounges.
 50 Haven Avenue is minutes from classrooms, the library, and the campus bookstore.

 3. Towers 1, 2, and 3

 Tower 2: 100 Haven Avenue

 Built in 1971, Towers 1, 2, and 3 are a landmark feature of the Columbia University Irving Medical Center skyline.
-Tower 1 conveniently connects to Bard Hall.
+Tower 1 conveniently connects to 50 Haven Avenue.
 Towers 2 and 3 share a courtyard with the Vagelos Education Center, a modern multi-story building overlooking the George Washington Bridge, and the Palisades.

 The Towers provide spacious two- and three-person suites for single students and junior one-bedrooms and one-bedroom apartments for couples.
-You can join the Towers community through the Bard to Towers Lottery or through a Couples Application.
+You can join the Towers community through the 50 Haven Ave. to Towers Lottery or through a Couples Application.